N and L Plates for Beginner Drivers: Everything You Need to Know

 To feel comfortable on the roads, you need to drive an average of around 100,000 kilometres, so while you’re acquiring the necessary experience, you’ll have to put a sign on your car indicating that you’re a learner or a novice driver.

 An investigation in the UK revealed that 1 out of 5 novice drivers have been involved in a crash in the first six months after passing their driving test, according to the Road Safety Authority.
-N & L plates are designed to protect inexperienced drivers until they gain the confidence and skills they need to keep them safe behind the wheel.
+N and L plates are designed to protect inexperienced drivers until they gain the confidence and skills they need to keep them safe behind the wheel.

 In Ireland, to obtain a driving licence, you have to complete four phases: pass the driver theory test, get a learner permit, practice driving and then finally pass the driving test.

 When you pass the driver theory test, you can apply for a learner permit from the NDLS.
 With this document you can drive on all public roads, except for motorways.
-However, the learner permit isn’t a full driving license, and there are certain rules you must follow.
+However, the learner permit isn’t a full driving licence, and there are certain rules you must follow.

-In addition, during the entire learning period, you will have to display the L plates on the car you’re driving.
+In addition, during the entire learning period, you will have to display L plates on the car you’re driving.
 These plates indicate that you’re learning how to drive, and you’ll have to use them until you pass your driving test.
 Since you can’t pass the driving test until a learning period of at least six months has gone by, this will be the minimum amount of time that you’ll have to display the L plates on the car.

-It’s worth clarifying that the novice period only applies once; that is, if you have a driving license for one vehicle category and, after a period of two years, you have the right to drive a vehicle in another category, such as buses or trucks, you don’t go back to being a novice driver in that new category.
+It’s worth clarifying that the novice period only applies once; that is, if you have a driving licence for one vehicle category and, after a period of two years, you have the right to drive a vehicle in another category, such as buses or trucks, you don’t go back to being a novice driver in that new category.

-However, you should know that not just any sticker or adhesive can be used, these plates must meet a series of requirements.
-First of all, the letter “N” or “L” must be red on a white background.
+However, you should know that not just any sticker or adhesive can be used ─ these plates must meet a series of requirements.
+First of all, the letter 'N' or 'L' must be red on a white background.
 In addition, it must be at least 15 cm tall with a border of at least 2 cm, so that it is clearly visible to other drivers.

-Not having the N & L plates is considered a traffic violation.
-If you pay the fine within the first 28 days, it will be €60.00, but if you exceed that period then the fine increases to €90.00.
-If you accept the violation, it will result in two penalty points being added to your driving license, but if you appeal the violation and lose, then four points will be added.
-Keep in mind that when you are a novice driver, having 7 points added leads to your driving license being taken away, meaning you’ll have to retake the theory test.
+Not having the N and L plates is considered a traffic violation.
+If you pay the fine within the first 28 days, it will be €60.00.
+If you exceed that period, the fine increases to €90.00.
+If you accept the violation, it will result in two penalty points being added to your driving licence, but if you appeal the violation and lose, then four points will be added.
+Keep in mind that when you're a novice driver, having seven points added leads to your driving licence being taken away, meaning you’ll have to retake the theory test.